tachiyomiorg/website/src/help/faq/README.md

 ### KissManga

 #### KissManga extension is missing
-Kissmanga is extension has been removed, as they have been blocking 3rd party apps & adblockers.
-Please migrate KissManga favorites in library to a different source.
+**KissManga** is extension has been removed, as they have been blocking 3rd party apps & adblockers.
+Please migrate KissManga favorites in library to a different source and uninstall the extension.

 ::: aside
 Read more about source migration [here](/help/guides/source-migration/#source-migration)